-E/S CHARACTERISTICS PROMOTED BINDING ELEMENTS OF THE INVESTMENT STRATEGY USED TO SELECT INVESTMENTS Targeting an overall carbon intensity for the portfolio that is at least 30% lower than that of the benchmark Using greenhouse gas (GHG) emissions data, the Sub-Investment Manager estimates the impact that any potential stock purchase would have on the portfolio's carbon intensity and its differential versus the benchmark.
+BINDING ELEMENTS OF THE INVESTMENT STRATEGY USED TO SELECT INVESTMENTS

+Targeting an overall carbon intensity for the portfolio that is at least 30% lower than that of the benchmark

+Using greenhouse gas (GHG) emissions data, the Sub-Investment Manager estimates the impact that any potential stock purchase would have on the portfolio's carbon intensity and its differential versus the benchmark.
 If a new stock recommendation meets the return criteria but the purchase would bring the portfolio's intensity over the threshold, the Sub-Investment Manager will rotate out of another stock(s) in order to comply with the carbon intensity limit.

-5 1 1 The Sub-Investment Manager must invest at least 64% of the Sub-Fund's assets in companies that align with the promoted E/S characteristics.
+is determined to be in excess of the Sub-Investment 64% of the Sub-Fund's assets in companies that Manager's estimation of equity value at risk from align with the promoted E/S characteristics. such material ESG factors by: